 What about taxes in USA?
 The US is the only developed country in the world where your tax duty is based on citizenship rather than where you live or work.
 This implies that every US citizen (also those with dual nationality) wherever they are born, based or work, has to file US taxes yearly.

 Whether this implies a tax payment in the US is strongly dependent on your personal situation.
 Not filing taxes in the US is considered a criminal offence.

 Taxes in USA

 The question of whether the US should now switch to the residency model has been generating more debate in recent years.
 Particularly as the US has stepped up tax enforcement on its non-resident citizens with FATCA.
 Americans Overseas are renouncing their citizenship in greater numbers over the last couple of years because of taxes in USA.

-Being Americans living abroad ourselves, we learned the hard way about US tax obligation, so we are now here to help you.
+Being Americans living abroad ourselves, we learned the hard way about US tax obligation and taxes in USA, so we are now here to help you.

 If you have any questions about taxes in USA can contact Americans Overseas.
 Two dual nationals living abroad founded Americans Overseas.
 In the costly and exhausting process of finding the right experts, they realised they had not only accumulated a mountain of knowledge, but also built up a solid network of tax and legal experts.
 Do not hesitate to contact us if you have any questions.